Armenian Argentines: History

-According to researcher Kim Hekimian, the majority of Armenians arriving in the 1920s originated from the province of Adana in Cilicia of the Ottoman Empire.
+Between 1909 and 1938, an estimated 10,000 Armenian refugees settled in Argentina.
+According to researcher Kim Hekimian, the majority of Armenians arriving in the early 20th century originated from the province of Adana in Cilicia of the Ottoman Empire.
 Most of these Armenians left their homelands because of the deportations and massacres of the Armenian genocide.
 Immigrants from the cities of Marash, Hadjin, and Antep together accounted for approximately 60 percents of all incoming Cilician Armenians.
+Often, the lengthy journey of the immigrants included a few months spent in places like Greece, Lebanon, or France.
 The large number of immigrants from these cities was a result of Armenians following their friends and relatives who had emigrated earlier.
+Armenians chose Argentina because of "a longstanding government policy which had opened the country's doors to foreign immigration well before the Armenians arrived.
+Since its declaration of independence in 1810, all Argentinean governments had not only encouraged immigration, but viewed the process as vital for national development and progress."
+Argentinean elites aimed to replace the old social structure they inherited from colonial society and eliminate the strict isolation enforced by the Spaniards.

 Foreign Minister Héctor Timerman with the Armenian Foreign Minister Eduard Nalbandyan.

 Once in Argentina, Armenians from the same city or town in Cilicia were inclined to group together and maintain their regional customs.
 The informal census taken by Ohannes Der Jachadurian in 1941 demonstrates that approximately 70 percent of the Armenians in Argentina originating from Hadjin resided in the southern neighborhoods of Buenos Aires, including Flores, Nueva Pompeya, and Villa Soldati.
 Some of these regional ties promoted the creation of at least twenty organizations in the 1930s.
 Of these organizations, only the Society of Hadjin, Society of Antep and Society of Marash are still in operation.
+Around this same time, the Armenian General Benevolent Union established a strong presence in Buenos Aires; its first Latin American chapter was established in 1911 and became a social pillar in the community, establishing the first Armenian primary school, named Nabaryan.